It used to be that blogs looked like blogs and websites looked like websites. One could easily tell the two apart.

 (Wappalyzer)

-If you browse the net using either the Firefox or Chrome browsers and want to be able to instantly tell if the sites that you are visiting are WP sites, then Wappalyzer is a very useful extension to add to your web browser.
+If you browse the net using either the Firefox or Google Chrome browsers and want to be able to know if the sites that you are visiting are WP sites, then Wappalyzer is a very useful add-on to add to your browser.

-Wappalyzer identifies what software is installed on the sites you are visiting.
+Wappalyzer tells you what software is installed on the sites you are visiting.

 According to their website …